DntTstMe/Best-Day-Ever-Uno/README.md

 *I learned that there are many semantic elements that help a code become more easily read by others.
 I also learned that making a code cleaner than when you recieved it is beneficial.
 *My project stands out because I made the website more accessible to everyone who uses it.

+insert image here

+## Installation
+N/A

+## Usage
+Use the navigation links to move to corresponding sections of the webpage.

+## Credits
+The original code was supplied per the MSU bootcamp material assigned.
+I am not the original creator.

+## License
+Please refer to the License in the repository.